 If there is no designated beneficiary, any remaining payments will be paid to your surviving spouse.
 If there is no surviving spouse, the remaining payments will be made to your children.
 If there are no children, the remaining payments will be paid to your estate.

 Lump-Sum Payment

-If you die after payment of your Annuity Plan benefit begins and your benefits were paid in one lump-sum payment, no further benefits are payable.
+If you die after you receive your account balance in a single lump-sum payment, no further benefits are payable to any beneficiary.